ibm-cloud-architecture/refarch-kc/docs/index.md

 # Container Shipment EDA reference implementation

-The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://ibm-cloud-architecture.github.io/refarch-eda/) with event backbone, functions as service and microservices, and aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga.
+The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://ibm-cloud-architecture.github.io/refarch-eda/) with event backbone, functions as service and microservices.
+It aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga and give a lot of best practices around implementing event driven microservices.

 ## What you will learn